The Guide to Short-Term Rental Property Management Fees

 Deep Cleanings/Inspections Fees

-It’s generally a wise idea to deeply clean your short-term rental properties at least twice per year, and your short-term rental property manager may charge you for deep cleanings and associated inspections when they occur.
+It’s generally a wise idea to deep clean your short-term rental properties at least twice per year, and your short-term rental property manager may charge you for deep cleanings and associated inspections when they occur.
 These fees are usually less than $100 per charge.

-You can maintain a reserve fund for deep cleanings and inspections of a few hundred dollars.
+You can maintain a reserve fund for deep cleanings and inspections for a few hundred dollars.
 Then, your property management company can simply dip into that escrow account when needed.
 However, you’ll need to make sure the account is refilled with money from time to time so it never runs dry.

 Emergency Repair Services Fees

-If one or more of your short-term rental properties requires emergency repairs, your property manager will charge you for any extra costs that come out of their pocket.
+If one or more of your short-term rental properties require emergency repairs, your property manager will charge you for any extra costs that come out of their pocket.
 Emergency repair services fees vary and are typically invoiced directly to you or charged to a repair reserve fund escrow account.

 In some cases, your short-term property management contract will include stipulations or requirements for a repair reserve escrow account.
 In these cases, you’ll need to maintain a certain monetary balance in the escrow account at all times.
 This is a simple solution to make sure your property management company always has enough money to handle emergency repairs rather than having to invoice you directly for each incident.